 About the author

-Toni Ruuska is a postdoctoral researcher at the University of Helsinki, Department of Economics and Management.
+Toni Ruuska is a University Teacher at the University of Helsinki, Department of Economics and Management.
 This book is based on his doctoral dissertation.

 You can read the book online below, download it for free (and donate a suggested £1 if you like), or purchase a paperback copy at your local bookstore or online.